August 3, 2014 - #4429 "The Process of Life"

-Music and the Spoken Word broadcast with the Mormon Tabernacle Choir and Orchestra at Temple Square.
+Music & the Spoken Word broadcast with the Mormon Tabernacle Choir and Orchestra at Temple Square.
 August 3, 2014 Broadcast Number 4429.

 “For the Beauty of the Earth”1